Kwbmm/Homeserver/README.md

 ## Internal services

   - Traefik Dashboard
-  - Home Assistant
-  - Nodered
   - Watchtower

 Traefik dashboard is used to keep an eye on the state of routing and services.

 Home Assistant adds automation to my home (lights, switches, ...)

-Node-Red is used to run some automation tasks.

 Watchtower keeps all the containers (itself as well) up to date automatically.
 Makes use of Gotify to notify me when an update occurs.